Climate Action BA

 Collective urban action is critical to advancing the climate goals of the Paris Agreement at the local level.
 Buenos Aires actively participates in international city networks that are committed to sustainable development and the fight against climate change.

 Buenos Aires’ mayor, together with the mayor of Bogotá, was elected Vice President of C40 for Latin America in 2020, and is a member of C40’s Steering Committee.
-Within this framework, both cities launched the "Dialogue for Climate Action" joint initiative to encourage and support other cities in the region to develop ambitious climate goals.Learn more
+Within this framework, both cities launched the "Dialogue for Climate Action" joint initiative to encourage and support other cities in the region to develop ambitious climate goals.See more

 Urban 20 (U20) 2020 is the G20 engagement group that represents the voice of cities.
 In 2020, Buenos Aires co-chaired (together with Rome) a Special U20 Working Group on Covid-19.
 Its objective was to analyze the challenges and responses of cities to the crisis unleashed by the pandemic, with a focus on the financing necessary for a green and fair recovery.